MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/walkthroughs/skiasharp.md

 To get started install the following NuGet packages:

 1. Into the .NET Standard project with your Razor files install the `Microsoft.MobileBlazorBindings.SkiaSharp` NuGet package.
+1. Install the platform-specific NuGet packages in each platform project:
-1. In the iOS and Android projects install the `SkiaSharp.Views.Forms` NuGet package.
+    1. iOS and Android projects: install the `SkiaSharp.Views.Forms` NuGet package.
+    1. Windows projects: install the `SkiaSharp.Views.Forms.WPF` NuGet package.

 In the `_Imports.razor` file at the root of the project add the following lines to import the SkiaSharp components and APIs into all Razor files: